fuze-ac/docs/TOKENOMICS-GOVERNANCE-COMPLIANCE-PAPERS/20-FUZE_BOARD_SURFBOARD_MIGRATION_PUBLIC.md

 The core position is:

-> BOARD / Surfboard Migration is a 25,000,000 FUZE continuity allocation for eligible legacy holders under final migration rules.
+> BOARD / Surfboard Migration is a 25,000,000 FUZE continuity allocation for eligible BOARD / Surfboard holders under final migration rules.

 It is not a general community allocation or automatic public claim system.